Watch This Episode to help answer the question Do you really need a brand Audit?

 You don’t need a brand audit if you just did a rebrand or invested in a new brand from scratch.

 If you’re not running monthly reports on your marketing get started on this.
-Quantitative measurements on how your website is performing for you like hits, bounce rate, exit pages, duration of visit is a great way to start watching how the brand experience of visiting your website is going.
+Quantitative measurements on how your website is performing for you like hits, bounce rate, exit pages, and duration of the visit are a great way to start watching how the brand experience of visiting your website is going.

 - How does the new brand feel to you?